flamerohr/websocket-video/PROCESS.md

 - Add linting
 - Make the websocket hook connect on demand, and better error handling
+- Change form to use a form library for easier control of data values
 - Add environment variables for some of the values I've hardcoded

 # Objectives